 (02) 9399 1041

-Lidan is currently completing her PhD in Psychiatry at UNSW.
+Lidan recently completed her PhD in Psychiatry at UNSW.
 Her specialty lies in neurocognitive conditions (e.g. Autism, Dementia etc).
 She is especially interested in neuroimaging (MRI, fMRI, DTI) studies and working with Big Data.

 The General Practice Knowledge Translation (GP-KT) project is an online survey designed to help us understand what people already know about dementia risk and dementia risk reduction in frontline healthcare settings.